Nature40/audiodb/docs/photodb_tasks.md

 ```text
 http://localhost:8080/web/audio
 ```
-There, open the left navigation side panel and select the entry `Task submission` to execute PhotoDB tasks.
+There, click on the top left button to open the left navigation side panel and select the entry `Task submission` to execute PhotoDB tasks.

 ---